gmeneguz/poker_in_c/README.md

 It was the final project for my C Language course in College (late 2010).

 Many nights without sleep trying to understand how pointers and matrixes work.
-It was fun I learned A LOT and it was a great experience.
+It was fun, I learned A LOT and it was a great experience.
 There are probably many bugs, but I will try to write the general idea from what I remember.

 It was all writen and documented in Portuguese, since that time all my effort was about learning to program.